Last updated on October 15th, 2025

 Get to Montréal

 Via Rail serves Montréal with it’s regional rail system, but it isn’t a great option from the airport.
 The free Via Rail shuttle service between the airport and the train station only runs every 45 minutes and then takes about 20 minutes after that.
 Via Rail connects passengers with Québec, Ottawa and Toronto.
+High speed rail between these cities is always under discussion, but never seems to go beyond the initial promises.

 Visit Montréal – Background